Zonocerus

-Zonocerus is a genus of grasshoppers (Caelifera) in the family Pyrgomorphidae and the tribe Phymateini.
-The two species are found in Africa, with Z. elegans found more in central and southern regions, including Madagascar.
-Both species are significant agricultural pests, especially for African smallholder farmers.
+Zonocerus is a genus of African grasshoppers (Caelifera) in the family Pyrgomorphidae and the tribe Phymateini.
+Zonocerus elegans is found in central, eastern and southern regions, including Madagascar, and Z. variegatus found in western regions.

+Description

+Both species are significant agricultural pests, defoliating crops of African smallholder farmers.
+Both adults and nymphs have relatively bright, aposematic colours, and adults typically are about 3-5 cm long.

 Species

 The Orthoptera Species File and Catalogue of Life list the following: